 Quick Start

-Get up and running with Agent OTP in under 5 minutes.
-This guide will walk you through installation, configuration, and your first permission request.
+Get up and running with Agent OTP in minutes.
+This guide will walk you through installation, setup, and requesting your first OTP.

 Prerequisites